Worried that your clients with gestational diabetes might fall victim to diet culture?

 McKenzie’s talk will help you understand how to use weight inclusive language to plainly explain gestational diabetes to clients and provide client-centered, weight inclusive nutrition education for blood glucose management in gestational diabetes.
 You’ll be able to identify common disordered eating behaviors and triggers for clients with gestational diabetes and improve your skills for counseling clients with gestational diabetes towards a more mindful, intuitive relationship with food.

-Track 4 is the Disordered Eating in Diabetes Care which opens on Available April 26, 2021.
-This is the fourth and final track of the WN4DC Symposium.
+Track 4 is the Disordered Eating in Diabetes Care is the fourth and final track of the WN4DC Symposium.

-Learn more About the 2021 WN4DC Symposium!
-This one month program begins April 5, 2021.
-Each week we launch another track and give you access to the speakers, wherein the private community you can expand your learning.
-This self-paced, dynamic online training that explores the value and impact of weight-neutral diabetes care, centered around four key learning tracks:
+Learn more About the 2021 WN4DC Symposium! his self-paced, dynamic online training that explores the value and impact of weight-neutral diabetes care, centered around four key learning tracks:

 - Nuts and Bolts.
 Learn some of the essential aspects of offering diabetes care in a weight-neutral way.